simpleanalytics/blog/_posts/2022-07-14-denmark-bans-google-workspace-for-municipalities.md

 title: "Danish DPA bans Google Workspace for municipalities"
 author_slug: iron
 author: Iron Brands
-excerpt: "The Danish Data Protection Authority is banning the use of Google Workspace, meaning all Google products for municipalities"
+excerpt: "The Danish Data Protection Authority is banning the use of Google Workspace, previously G-suite, for municipalities"
 image: https://assets.simpleanalytics.com/blog/2022-denmark-bans-google-products/denmark-bans-google-products-for-municipalities.png
 image_no_text: https://assets.simpleanalytics.com/blog/2022-denmark-bans-google-products/denmark-bans-google-products-no-text.png
 redirect_from:
   - /denmark-bans-all-google-products
+last_modified_at: 2022-09-20
 ---

 Where [Italy (Garante)](https://blog.simpleanalytics.com/italy-declares-google-analytics-illegal), [France (CNIL)](https://blog.simpleanalytics.com/france-rules-google-analytics-to-be-in-conflict-with-gdpr-ruling), and [Austria (DSB)](https://noyb.eu/en/austrian-dsb-eu-us-data-transfers-google-analytics-illegal) focused on Google Analytics, the Danish DPA is banning the use of Google Workspace, meaning all Google products.
 For now the ban is only focused on municipalities after the processing ban was dropped on the municipality of Helsingør.